sdunlap/gtsam_pendulum/CustomFactors.md

 ### Passing measurements to the custom factor

 I'm aware of two methods for passing the measurements to the custom factor.

-* ProfFan's method - LocalizationExample.py - This example uses the partial(...) method for passing measurements to the error function.
+* ProfFan's method - LocalizationExample.py - This example uses the functools.partial method for passing measurements to the error function.
+For each type of custom factor, you just create a new error function with the required arguments.

 ``` py
 def error_func(this: gtsam.CustomFactor, v: gtsam.Values, H: Optional[List[np.ndarray]], mx, my):
 	q = v.atPose2(this.keys()[0])